gvwilson/thirdbit/fiction/santas/index.md

-and second cousins twice removed and even a few who'd married into the trade and done quite well for themselves despite what Finner's great-grandmother never actually said out loud at family gatherings<sup>
+and second cousins twice removed and even a few who'd married into the trade and done quite well for themselves despite what Finner's great-grandmother never actually said out loud at family gatherings<span class="sidenote">
-She was a hundred and twenty two years old, and could not say things so loudly that no one else could hear themselves think.</sup>—but none of children Finner went to school with or played Hide and Stay Hidden with could ever really understand how much hard work went into making that one day special every year.
+She was a hundred and twenty two years old, and could not say things so loudly that no one else could hear themselves think.</span>—but none of children Finner went to school with or played Hide and Stay Hidden with could ever really understand how much hard work went into making that one day special every year.